 - (I) Population.
-Provide population and household figures, supported by actual demographics, for a five (5) year period with the year of Application submission as the base year. - (II) Target.
-If applicable, adjust the household projections for the Qualified Elderly targeted by the proposed Development. - (III) Household Size-Appropriate.
+Provide population and household figures, supported by actual demographics, for a five (5) year period with the year of application as the base year. - (II) Target.
+If applicable, adjust the household projections for the Qualified Elderly or special needs population targeted by the proposed Development. - (III) Household Size-Appropriate.
 Adjust the household projections or target household projections, as applicable, for the appropriate household size for the proposed Unit type by number of Bedrooms proposed and rent restriction category based on 1.5 persons per Bedroom (round up). - (IV) Income Eligible.
-Adjust the household size appropriate projections for income eligibility based on the income bands for the proposed Unit Type by number of Bedrooms proposed and rent restriction category with: - (-a-) the lower end of each income band calculated based on the lowest gross rent proposed divided by 35 percent for the general population and 50 percent for Qualified Elderly households; and - (-b-) the upper end of each income band equal to the applicable gross median income limit for the largest appropriate household size based on 1.5 persons per Bedroom (round up) or one person for Efficiency Units. - (V) Tenure-Appropriate.
+Adjust the household size appropriate projections for income eligibility based on the income bands for the proposed Unit type by number of Bedrooms proposed and rent restriction category with: - (-a-) the lower end of each income band calculated based on the lowest gross rent proposed divided by 35% for the general population and 50% for Qualified Elderly households; and - (-b-) the upper end of each income band equal to the applicable gross median income limit for the largest appropriate household size based on 1.5 persons per Bedroom (round up) or one person for efficiency units. - (V) Tenure-Appropriate.
 Adjust the income-eligible household projections for tenure (renter or owner).
 If tenure appropriate income eligible target household data is available, a tenure appropriate adjustment is not necessary. - (ii) Gross Demand.
-Gross Demand is defined as the sum of Potential Demand from the PMA, Demand from Other Sources, and Potential Demand from a Secondary Market Area (SMA) to the extent that SMA demand does not exceed 25 percent of Gross Demand. - (iii) Potential Demand.
-Potential Demand is defined as the number of income-eligible, age-, size-, and tenure-appropriate target households in the designated market area at the proposed placed in service date. - (I) Maximum eligible income is equal to the applicable gross median income limit for the largest appropriate household size based on 1.5 persons per Bedroom (round up) or one person for Efficiency Units. - (II) For Developments targeting the general population: - (-a-) minimum eligible income is based on a 35 percent rent to income ratio; - (-b-) appropriate household size is defined as 1.5 persons per Bedroom (rounded up); and - (-c-) the tenure-appropriate population for a rental Development is limited to the population of renter households. - (III) For Developments consisting solely of single family residences on separate lots with all Units having three (3) or more Bedrooms: - (-a-) minimum eligible income is based on a 35 percent rent to income ratio; - (-b-) appropriate household size is defined as 1.5 persons per Bedroom (rounded up); and - (-c-) Gross Demand includes both renter and owner households. - (IV) For Qualified Elderly Developments or Supportive Housing: - (-a-) minimum eligible income is based on a 50 percent rent to income ratio; and - (-b-) Gross Demand includes all household sizes and both renter and owner households.

-(iv) Demand from Secondary Market Area:
+Gross Demand is defined as the sum of Potential Demand from the PMA, Demand from Other Sources, and Potential Demand from a Secondary Market Area (SMA) to the extent that SMA demand does not exceed 25% of Gross Demand. - (iii) Potential Demand.
+Potential Demand is defined as the number of income-eligible, age-, size-, and tenure-appropriate target households in the designated market area at the proposed placed in service date. - (I) Maximum eligible income is equal to the applicable gross median income limit for the largest appropriate household size based on 1.5 persons per Bedroom (round up) or one person for efficiency units. - (II) For Developments targeting the general population: - (-a-) Minimum eligible income is based on a 35% rent to income ratio; - (-b-) Appropriate household size is defined as 1.5 persons per Bedroom (rounded up); and - (-c-) The tenure-appropriate population for a rental Development is limited to the population of renter households. - (III) For Developments consisting solely of single family residences on separate lots with all units having three (3) or more bedrooms: - (-a-) Minimum eligible income is based on a 35% rent to income ratio; - (-b-) Appropriate household size is defined as 1.5 persons per bedroom (rounded up); and - (-c-) Gross Demand includes both renter and owner households. - (IV) For Developments targeting the senior population: - (-a-) Minimum eligible income is based on a 50% rent to income ratio; and - (-b-) Gross Demand includes all household sizes and both renter and owner households. - (iv) Demand from Secondary Market Area: